Ooh, Yes I Do: Background

 In the summer of 1979, Luv' and their producers and songwriters (Hans van Hemert and Piet Souer) decided to leave Philips/Phonogram Records (which had released the group's records for two years).
 José Hoebee, Patty Brard, Marga Scheide and their team signed a 750,000 Dutch Guilder contract with CNR affiliated to Carrere Records on October 7, 1979.
 With this new deal, Luv's challenge was to prove that after one year and a half of mainstream success, the trio could still score hit records in the music charts.
 The formation's first single released by Carrere was "Ooh, Yes I Do", a track composed and produced by Van Hemert.
 The song used a melody inspired by the flute theme of ABBA's "Gimme!
 Gimme!
 Gimme!
 (A Man After Midnight)" (1979).
 It became an instant hit.
 A Spanish version (entitled "Si, Que Si") was recorded for the Latin American market and reached gold status in Mexico.

 In 2021, DJ WR (Wouter Reinders) and DJ BarFeet (Maarten Bervoets) posted the uptempo remixes of "Ooh, Yes I Do" and "Si, Que Si" on their YesterMix's YouTube channel.

+In 2025, the track was remixed as part of Only Luv' – The Matt Pop Remixes.